lundybernard/batconf/docs/source/index.rst

 -------------

-All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 Check out one of these good first issues to help with:

 * `Cleanup Sphinx documentation <https://github.com/lundybernard/batconf/issues/32>`__
+* `Add support for Python 3.13 <https://github.com/lundybernard/batconf/issues/53>`__

 Issues
 ------